Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Real data

 \subsection{Preprocessing}

 The fMRI data were preprocessed using motion correction and 6 mm smoothing.
-The brain parcellation was performed by registering the ADHD 200 parcel atlas\footnote{\href{https://www.nitrc.org/frs/?group_id=427}{https://www.nitrc.org/frs/?group\_{}id=427}} \citep{craddock,bellec2017neuro} to EPI space, by combining linear T1-MNI and EPI-T1 transformations using FSL.
+The brain parcellation was performed by registering the ADHD 200 parcel atlas \citep{craddock,bellec2017neuro} to EPI space, by combining linear T1-MNI and EPI-T1 transformations using FSL.
 A brain mask is applied in order to remove voxels outside the brain.
+The number of parcels can therefore differ across subjects as some parcels are removed by the mask.

 In order to be able to compare effect sizes between voxels, the fMRI data is scaled.
 We use the scaling